Sri Lanka at the 2008 Summer Olympics

-Sri Lanka competed in the 2008 Summer Olympics held in Beijing, People's Republic of China from August 8 to August 24, 2008.The Sri Lankan olympic committee confirmed 4 males and three females have been selected to compete in 5 sports.
+Sri Lanka competed in the 2008 Summer Olympics held in Beijing, People's Republic of China from August 8 to August 24, 2008.The Sri Lankan olympic committee confirmed 4 men and three women have been selected to compete in 5 sports.
 Later Chinthana Vidanage received a tripartite commission invitation to participate in weightlifting.
 This now brings the total count to 8 athletes competing in 6 sports.

 Athletics

 Susanthika Jayasinghe has been selected to represent Sri Lanka at the 2008 summer olympics in Athletics.
 She was selected to compete in both 100 m and 200 m.
 But soon after landed, she decided not to compete in the 100 metres.
 Nadeeka Lakmali has qualified to represent Sri Lanka in the javelin throw.